Read through popular questions on this page. Download your copy of the Rental Agreement below and/or the FAQs for a more extensive list of questions.

-When you order your tree, you will have to choose a date and window of time that you will pick up your tree.
-Trees can be picked up during Open Hours at our Community Nursery beginning Thursday, December 7th until Sunday, December 17th.
-Open Hours at our Community Nursery will be extended during these dates for pick-up: Thursday - Sunday, 9am - 3pm
+Trees can be picked up during extended Open Hours at our Community Nursery beginning Thursday, December 6th until Friday, December 21st.
+Open Hours during this period are Thursday - Sunday, 9am - 3pm

 + Do you have any other pick-up locations?